Amanda M. Licastro, PhD

 Sage Publishing.
 Reviewed proposal for an academic book on digital humanities scholarship.

-Reviewed submissions to the Digital Humanities 2017 conference.
+Reviewed submissions to the Digital Humanities 2017 and 2018 conferences.

 THATcamp Digital Writing, New York, NY

 English Department Present

 Digital Studies Team

 Humanities and Social Sciences Strategic Planning Committee Communications Assessment Team

 Course Assessment Committee.
 2011-14